bolbatav/SOPhT/README.md

 # SOPhT
 SOPhT (Substitutions On Phylogenetic Three) ia a simple all-in-one Python 3 sctipt for tracing gene's substitution distribution over a phylogenetic tree.
-Just launch the script with your Python 3 interpreter of choice and you will pe prompted to enter the names of alignment, tree and output tree files in succession.
+Just launch the script with your Python 3 interpreter of choice with arguments pointing towards input files and stating output file name.
 If all goes well the output file will be a Nexus tree file with gene substitution sount at each node.
 The label is created from the alignment name, substitution count.
 Tips:
 1) Try not to overwrite the original file.
 Just in case.
 2) Whitespaces are usually automatically replaced with underscores.